raphaelmue/dashup/docs/specifications/ucs/layout/change_panel_structure/UCS_change_panel_structure.md

 ## 5.1 Save changed data
 After the user has personalized the central dashboard the data has to be stored.
 This is necessary to get a persistent change.

+## 5.2 Discard changed data
+If the user leaves dashup before saving the changes, the old settings will be restored.

 # 6. Extension Points
 If enough time is left after having implemented all use cases, maybe renaming single panels could be considered to be